Xilophor/lethal-network-api-docs/docs/messages/client.md

 - `Vector3`
 - `Color`

 You can also add `[Serializable]` before a class to mark it as serializable.
-For more information, please visit [Unity's Serialization docs](https://docs.unity3d.com/Manual/script-Serialization.html).

 :::tip NOTE
 This identifier will be shared between server and client message of the mod.